 A stove typically costs from €1,500 for a cheaper model to €8,000 for a larger ‘designer’ stove.
 These costs generally include supply and installation but always ask your supplier if the flue, hearth and labour costs are included in the final price.
 There’s no question too that wood is cheaper than other fuels.
 According to the SEAI, the delivered energy cost from wood per kWh is about 20% less than natural gas and is significantly less than electricity.
 If you have a wood supply available to you, this means little to no cost.

 To to find out more about heating and for a free, no obligation consultation, call RENOVA today.
-We also have both insert and free-standing stoves on display at our RENOVA showroom.

 Click here to download our RE NOVA brochure.